PHILLJAY/BigBoyBank/README.md

 # BigBoyBank
-Terminal based bank client coded in java!
+Terminal based bank client coded in java and tested using JUnit tests.
+Readme will update as project goes along.

 ## UML Diagram